 |photo by Alice Lum|

 No longer considered “ugly” or “hideous,” John Heath’s charming country church survives after nearly two centuries.
 The former churchyard is a welcoming garden, open to the public daily.
-St. Luke’s Church, with its contemporary houses lining the rest of the block, forms a unique picture of live in rural Greenwich Village.
+St. Luke in the Fields, with its contemporary houses lining the rest of the block, forms a unique picture of live in rural Greenwich Village.